Skip to content

 What is the easiest way to get a prescription in Canada?

-There are certain online telehealth providers (like TELUS Health and Maple) who offer same-day appointments with doctors who are able to offer prescriptions.
+There are certain online telehealth providers (like TELUS Health and Maple) that offer same-day appointments with doctors who can prescribe.
 However, these services are often expensive.
 For example, Maple quotes CAD $210 for an appointment with a doctor.

 Walk-in clinics often provide same-day visits, but to get a visit you may have to arrive early in the morning and wait several hours.